-Health Secretary, Matt Hancock, recently pledged for free movement of doctors and nurses from across the world to the UK and to lift immigration limits.
+Health Secretary, Matt Hancock, recently pledged for free movement of doctors and nurses from across the world to the UK and to lift immigration limits in a bid to help resolve NHS staff shortages.
 Our permanent recruitment expert, Drew Eaton, has been working in healthcare recruitment for four years, spending two years of this time focused on supporting overseas doctors.
 Having helped numerous doctors move to the UK from overseas and working with both NHS Trusts and doctors, Drew has a unique insight into the challenges faced from both sides.
 We’ve taken a closer look at why Hancock’s pledges may not be quite as ground-breaking as they first seem.

 Freedom of movement would of course be of great benefit to all healthcare professionals and a step in the right direction, but Drew believes that the impact of this would be limited.
 Drew said:

 “Hancock has already stated that one of the limitations will be dependent on the doctor possessing the ‘right qualifications.’
 Unless the GMC and Royal Colleges are willing to review and potentially accept more internationally trained doctors and their qualifications, then the staffing crisis will continue.”

 As it stands, EU nationals can obtain a GMC licence just after graduating from Medical school in any foreign country as the GMC accepts all PGQs from an EU citizen, even if they trained outside of the EU.
 The only requirement for EU doctors to be able to obtain a GMC licence is to prove their English is good enough which is usually assessed through the OET or IELTS exam.
 EU nationals are exempt from doing the PLAB exams, which is a two-part exam to test that doctors that qualified abroad have the right knowledge and skills to practise medicine in the UK.